LukasMurdock/LukasMurdock.github.io/_posts/2021-05-28-command-line.md

 - `/scripts`
 - `/dotfiles`

 To maintain configurations across computers I keep a `/dotfiles` folder in Github.
-This folder has the `.zshrc` file that I use.
-(I feel like this might be better as a Gist?)
+This folder has the `.zshrc` file that I use. (might be better as a Gist?)

 I clone the `/dotfiles` folder to the Home directory.